 Spread the word about your environmentally-friendly business by incorporating “green” claims in your marketing strategy to boost your brand image.
 Refer back to tip #5.
 Many green web hosts offer an emblem or a certification program for webmasters who want to use their web site to display the company’s “green” environmentally friendly status.
 Going green with a smart marketing plan can not only increase effectiveness of said campaign, but also boost goodwill for the company.

 One final tip.
 Join industry partnership and stewardship programs to help you keep abreast of the latest developments in green processes and equipment.
 Furthermore, by joining industry and stewardship programs, a company helps to build relationships with other green business owners.

 Many Shades of Going Green

-As demonstrated, there are numerous shades of green, so going green can equal many different things.
-If choosing a company-wide green plan is important to you or your organization, then take a closer look at your business plan.
+As demonstrated, there are barriers to green infrastructure .
+There are numerous shades of green, so going green can equal many different things.
+If choosing a green plan is important to you or your organization, take a closer look at your business plan.
 Find out what green practices are in place in the plan and what changes need to be made.
-Take into consideration, for example, the everyday practices you plan on implementing and the company’s policy on green practices such as “reduce, reuse and recycle”.
+Take into consideration, for example, the everyday practices you plan on implementing.
+Additionally, take into consideration the company’s policy on green practices such as “reduce, reuse and recycle”.